Buyers Guides to Waterproofs

 For our changeable climate though, the best garment for you is the one that fits.
 It can have a gazillion pockets, the most articulated knee design or the very latest in technical features but if you are out on the hill and it is so big it flaps in the wind and drives you to distraction then it was not a good purchase.
 These days garments are tailored to fit.
 We are all different shapes and sizes and garment manufacturers go to a LOT of effort to allow for this.
 Some will even offer a description to guide you in the right direction.
 For example; if you are looking for a general walking jacket and you wish to wear an insulated jacket underneath from time to time you probably won’t want an “active fit” garment designed for racing snake alpinists who move through the mountains faster than the speed of sound.

-Try your garment on with layers, try the zips while wearing gloves, try it on with a pack but above all chat to us about what you should wear underneath.
+Try your garment on with layers, try the zips while wearing gloves, try it on with a pack but above all chat to us about what you should wear underneath and learn how to manage your layers.

 Want to learn more about the history of waterproofs?
 Take a look at the Outdoor Gear Coach website and their book: Keeping Warm and Staying Dry